 - The "ultimate enemy", a really bad, bad guy with a history of bullying and manipulating people.

 - Fukunaga is a very interesting character, you never know if you can trust him... in the beginning you don´t know whether to love him or hate him.

 Here comes the main reason why I cannot give this manga a 10.
-I don´t like the art at all.
+I don’t like the art at all.
 It becomes better at some point, but I seriously find it horrible.
-There is a problem with proportions, the heads are too big.
+There is a problem with proportions, the heads are too big, the necks too long, their bodies too stiff.
 The characters look like monsters, with their mouths wide open...
-I cannot even beggin to tell how wide they can open their mouths when they shout, or when they are surprised... and that happens very often.
-I seriously though one of them was going to come through the screen and eat me.
-And why do they they all have to sweat so much?
+I cannot even begin to tell how wide they can open their mouths when they shout, or when they are surprised... and that happens very often.
+I seriously thought one of them was going to come through the screen and eat me.
+And why do they all have to sweat so much?
 The only one that does never look like an alien is Shinichi Akiyama, as he always keeps his composure.

 The manga is very exciting, which makes it enjoyable and keeps you wanting more.
 In the beginning, the art bothered me so much I even considered dropping the manga, as I had already watched the dorama, and knew most of the games.
-But at some point, it becomes new even for those who havent seen the dorama, and as the manga hasn´t ended´yet, I suppose new games await. read more
+But the story makes up for the art.
+And at some point, it becomes new even for those who have seen the dorama.
+Besides, as the manga hasn´t ended yet, I suppose new games await.

 Mar 25, 2010